 Now is the time for putting down grass seed in bare patches and overseeding the rest of your lawn.
 Grass actually grows best in the fall when temperatures are cool.
 Planting new grass now gives it time to establish a good root system before winter sets in.
 Tall fescue grass is the norm around Annapolis, but we carry most varieties of grass seed to match your lawn’s needs.

 Follow the directions for overseeding and then water, water, water!
 We cannot emphasize enough that you must keep your seed and newly sprouted grass hydrated to the tune of one inch of water per week.
 Hopefully, the autumn rains will be heading our way soon, but pay attention to the weather forecast to ensure your new grass is getting enough water.

 Do you have some basic questions or are you utterly lost when it comes to your yard?
 Don’t worry.
 Come on in and talk to our Garden Supply Manager, Aaron.
-You can try to stump him with your lawn and gardening questions.
-It’s never happened before, but we guess there is always that chance.
-No matter how remote.
+We can work out a lawn care program with you that is specific to your yard.

 Post updated on September 24, 2021.
 Originally published on September 13, 2018.